China builds massive Covid-19 quarantine camp for 4,000 people as outbreak continues | NewsChannel 3-12

 The ambitious task is reminiscent of earlier efforts during the initial stages of the pandemic, during which authorities built several medical facilities from scratch, including a 1,000-bed hospital in just 10 days.

-On Tuesday, China reported 103 new confirmed cases and 58 asymptomatic infections, which are counted separately, spread out across four provinces.
-Hebei province now has a total of 818 active locally transmitted cases, and more than 200 asymptomatic infections, according to the provincial health commission.
+On Wednesday, China reported 144 new confirmed cases and 113 asymptomatic infections, which are counted separately.
+The cases are spread out over at least six provinces.

+Hebei province now has a total of 818 active locally transmitted cases, and more than 200 asymptomatic infections, the provincial health commission said on Wednesday.

 Last Wednesday, a patient died in Hebei — the country’s first Covid-19 related death in 242 days.